-Based on previous research (Shepherd and O'Carroll, 2014b), there was expected to be a small effect size of the deceased's donor status on next-of-kin approval (Cohen's d=0.25; see preregistration https://osf. io/pkn96).
-Given this effect size, 253 participants per group were needed to find a significant difference, based on a power of .80 and an alpha level of 0.05.
+Based on previous research (Shepherd & O'Carroll, 2014b), there was expected to be a small effect size of the deceased's donor status on next-of-kin approval (Cohen's d = .25; see preregistration XXXXX).
+Given this effect size, 253 participants per group were needed to find a significant difference, based on a power of .80 and an alpha level of .05.
 Therefore, with the three experimental groups, the minimum sample size was 759 participants.
 Based on this, the aim was to recruit 800 participants to ensure there was a sufficient sample size in case participants needed to be removed.
-For example, the preregistration stated that the data would be analyzed with and without the outliers included and that the outliers would be removed if the results varied between these analyses, the rationale being that differences between these results would suggest that outliers were biasing the data.
+For example, the preregistration stated that the data would be analyzed with and without the outliers included and that the outliers would be removed if the results varied between these analyses.
+This was because differences between these results would suggest that outliers were biasing the data.